Proxy

 Kamal uses kamal-proxy to provide gapless deployments.
 It runs on ports 80 and 443 and forwards requests to the application container.

-They are application specific, so are not shared when multiple applications run on the same proxy.
+They are application-specific, so they are not shared when multiple applications run on the same proxy.

 proxy: